-I hope you had a wonderful weekend and feel rested this morning.
+I hope you had a wonderful weekend and feel rested this morning and are excited to learn about intuitive eating for beginners.
 We had a rainy weekend, but we also had some major productivity going down.
 We had our breastfeeding class, did some meal prep and blog planning, put together some big things for baby (high chair, pack ‘n play, strollers), and had a pizza night with friends.

-There’s been big news about the recent announcement that Weigh Watchers will offer free 6-week membership programs to kids as young as 13.
-There’s a lot of uproar in the Anti-diet nutrition world, for good reason.
+There’s been big news about the recent announcement that Weight Watchers will offer free 6-week membership programs to kids as young as 13.
+There’s a lot of uproar in the anti-diet nutrition world, for good reason.
 I won’t get into my thoughts here, but here’s a great article by RD, Rebecca Scritchfield.
 I share her sentiments.

 More and more of my clients come in having heard of Intuitive Eating, which is a win.
 Yay for awareness!
 However, they don’t quite understand how to start it.
-And the beginning of intuitive eating, especially if you’re coming from a diet mentality, can be difficult.
+Intuitive eating for beginners can be hard, and confusing, and scary.
+Certainly, the beginning of intuitive eating, especially if you’re coming from a diet mentality, can be difficult.
 People commonly say, “I can eat anything I want?
 I feel like I’ll just go crazy,” or “I won’t eat anything [healthy]”.
 I get it – it’s a whole new way of thinking/eating.

 But, sorry to break it to you guys, you don’t just become an intuitive eater overnight.
 In fact, you never really achieve perfect intuitive eating, because that doesn’t exist.
 It’s a continual process that you engage in, where you are constantly learning more about yourself, your wants/needs and your habits.
 You’re checking in and giving your body what it needs.
 But since we’re fluid human beings and our needs are always changing, we never really achieve the end of intuitive eating, if that makes sense.